elesto-dao/elesto/docs/Explanation/articles/README.md

 # Articles README

-This folder includes all articles, papers, and so on that have been created for Cosmos Cash.
+This folder includes all articles, papers, and so on that have been created for Elesto.

 Each folder represents all of the materials and assets for a single article, including bibliographies, images, and so on.
 The papers themselves are written in Markdown.
 The Markdown files can then be published in various formats using [Pandoc](https://pandoc.org/MANUAL.html).